RishiSaawarn/PostPilot/README.md

 # PostPilot 🚀

-AgentForge is an **AI content automation agent** that orchestrates multiple generative tools—LLMs, diffusion models, and motion adapters—through a unified reasoning layer.
+PostPilot is an **AI content automation agent** that orchestrates multiple generative tools—LLMs, diffusion models, and motion adapters—through a unified reasoning layer.
 It can generate **captions, images, and GIFs**, remember and refine prompts, and intelligently call tools when users request improvements.
-By automating creative workflows, AgentForge reduces content creation time by **60%** and accelerates campaign launches.
+By automating creative workflows, PostPilot reduces content creation time by **60%** and accelerates campaign launches.

 ---